BrandonBurrus/dotfiles/README.md

 # dotfiles

-My personal dotfile configs for working in vim and zsh ⚡️
+My personal dotfile configs for working in vim, tmux and zsh ⚡️

 ## Setup